hegemonic/catharsis/README.md

 + `options`: Options for parsing the type expression.
     + `options.jsdoc`: Specifies whether to enable parsing of JSDoc-style type expressions.
 Defaults to `false`.
-    + `options.useCache`: Specifies whether to use the cache of parsed types.
-    Defaults to `true`.

 #### Returns